Sprakebüll: A German village embraces a solar future | DW | 02.08.2021

 In the 1960s, Sprakebüll had 26 farms, but today there are only three.
 Without renewable energy sources, "we would be a very poor region," says Mayor Nissen.

-Nissen says that has become the case just 15 km north in neighboring Denmark.
+He says that has become the case just 15 kilometers to the north, in neighboring Denmark.

 "The alternative energy development has not happened in this way in Denmark.
 When you go there, you see how dead the villages are.
 Agriculture is down, just as it is here.
 And there just isn't anything else there," says Nissen.

-Hans-Christian Andresen (l) and his son (r) help farmers put solar-powered field robots like this one to use
+Hans-Christian Andresen (left) and his son (right) help farmers set up solar-powered field robots like this one

 And without innovative entrepreneurs like the Andresens, who employ 30 people, there would probably be "a big rural exodus here, too."